-The most valuable things parents can do to help a student with career planning are:
+The most valuable things parents can do to help a student with professional development, including career planning, are:

 Here are eight more things you can do to help:

-Writing a resume can be a "reality test" and can help a student identify weak areas that requireimprovement.
-Suggest that your student get sample resumes from the Office of Professional Development and Community Engagement (PDCE) or on reliable websites.
+Writing a resume can be a "reality test" and can help a student identify weak areas that require improvement.
+Suggest that your student review sample resumes from the Office of Professional Development and Community Engagement (PDCE) or on reliable websites.

-Your son or daughter can sample career options by completing internships and experimenting with summer employment opportunities or volunteer work.
+Your student can sample career options by completing shadow experiences and internships, and by experimenting with summer employment opportunities or volunteer work.

-Part of experiencing college life is to be involved and active outside the classroom.
+Part of experiencing Westminster life is to be involved and active outside the classroom.
 Interpersonal and leadership skills—qualities valued by future employers—are often developed through athletics, student organizations, volunteerism, and extracurricular activities.

 Employers will expect students to know what is happening around them.
-Buy your student a subscription to The New York Timesor The Wall Street Journal.
+Encourage your student to read The New York Times or The Wall Street Journal.
 They can find these newspapers in McGill Library’s online collection.